-The LCD message definition files contained in the /sa2/lang/en/lcdmsg directory contain a variety of options (see Step 2 of the preceding example).
+The LCD message definition files contained in the /sa2/lang/en/lcdmsg directory contain a variety of options for the messages displayed.
+The message definition file example given above outlines these options.
+The fields and options contained in this file are described here by using this example.
 Fields are defined by the name of the message with a specific configuration parameter suffix.
+In the example above, the message name is newmsg, so the description field in this file is newmsg.desc.

+'''

-newmsg.desc=Acme Application Messages
+newmsq.desc=Acme Application Messages

+'''

-The "desc" portion is the configuration field parameter indicating the text description of the LCD message, and appears on the LCD configuration page in the Web administration user interface that allows the user to select which LCD messages to display.
+The desc portion is the configuration field parameter indicating the text description of the LCD message.
+This text description will appear on the LCD configuration page in the web administration user interface that allows the user to select which LCD messages they wish to appear.